 Analytical Geometry and Calculus I

-An accelerated review of the complete Calculus I syllabus is undertaken for those freshman who plan to take either of these courses in the Fall semester.
-Coverage includes introduction to analytic geometry, limits, continuity, differentiation of algebraic and trigonometric functions, introduction to integration, and the fundamental theorem of calculus.
+An accelerated review of the Calculus I syllabus is provided.
+Coverage includes an introduction to analytic geometry, limits, continuity, differentiation of algebraic and trigonometric functions, introduction to integration, and the fundamental theorem of calculus.

 |First Day of Classes||June 29, 2020|